 Why Single Gender Education in a Co-educational Setting?

-Brain Research has indicated that male and female brains are wired differently and therefore acquire knowledge more effectively through different approaches.
+Brain Research has shown that male and female brains are wired differently and therefore acquire knowledge more effectively through different approaches.
 Research has also indicated that males and females are predisposed to different interests as they grow.
 At RVIS we take this research into consideration when teaching and planning curriculum, in order to maximize student learning.

 There is a long standing myth that males are better than females at math.
 Research has show that this is false, and that many math curricula may be more accessible to male brains.
 Neuroscientists have studied the brain while males and females complete specific tasks such as math and spatial reasoning.
 It was discovered that a more primitive, subconscious section of the brain is active while males are learning mathematical concepts.
 Females on the other hand, use a portion of a conscious section of the brain that also controls language and is most efficient when given context.